v

 However, some studies have indicated that WBV is associated with an increased risk for LBP, sciatic pain, and degenerative changes in the spinal system, including lumbar intervertebral disc disorders.8 Therefore, it is advisable to x-ray a patient before and after WBV treatment in combination with computerized tomography and magnetic resonance imaging when indicated.

-Many studies have already been conducted to understand the positive effects of WBV on LBP, as summarized in two review articles9,10 and a meta-analysis.11 However, some of the previous studies had poor to average methodological quality and only address the effect of WBV on pain symptomatology and functionality in LBP.
+Many studies have already been conducted to understand the positive effects of WBV on LBP, as summarized in two review articles and a meta-analysis.9–11 However, some of the previous studies had poor to average methodological quality and only addressed the effect of WBV on pain symptomatology and functionality in LBP.
 Other important aspects concerning daily life, as well as postural stability and muscle strength, were not previously addressed.
 Since these studies were published, new studies have been added to the literature.
 Therefore, in this study we aimed to understand if WBV is effective during middle-term treatment of LBP by assessing health related quality of life, postural control, and muscle strength.

 Materials and methods

-This work followed the Preferred Reporting Items for Systematic reviews and Meta-Analyses (PRISMA) guidelines (Supplementary File 1).
+This work followed the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines (Supplementary File 1).
 A literature search was performed using PubMed, PEDro, OVID, Cochrane Library, Web of Science, Google Scholar, and Scopus databases using the search terms “Whole Body Vibration” and “Low Back Pain”.
 Original studies, reviews and meta-analyses that investigated WBV as a treatment for LBP were included.
 All publications up to November 2021 were included.
 There were no limitations in language, age of participants, or study characteristics (e.g., vibration frequency, single session, or long term).
 Studies that did not have WBV as a treatment were excluded.
 The PEDro score was used to determine methodological quality of the included studies.
 Selection and data collection were conducted by all authors.
 The methodological criteria were evaluated and discussed among two authors (AD and GW).
 In the case of disagreement, the third author (MS) was consulted.
 Only middle-term studies (12 weeks duration) were included in the meta-analysis (Fig. 1).
 Studies were grouped by the assessments used, and subgroups were formed to compare WBV vs. no WBV, WBV vs. conventional therapy, and horizontal WBV vs. vertical WBV.
 RevMan 5.4 software was used for the meta-analysis.
 Funnel plots using the Egger test for publication bias were created.12 Standardized mean differences (SMD) and their 95%-confidence intervals (CI) were calculated, and classified as small (SMD < 0.3), moderate (SMD > 0.5), and large (SMD > 0.8) effects.13 SMD and CI are presented as forest plots.
 Random-effects model meta-analyses were also used, as the effects varied across studies.
-I2 was used to assess heterogeneity between studies because I2 can be calculated and compared across meta-analyses of different study sizes and types and can included different types of outcome data.
+I2 was used to assess heterogeneity between studies because I2 can be calculated and compared across meta-analyses of different study sizes and types and can include different types of outcome data.
 The magnitude of heterogeneity was categorized into the following categories: low heterogeneity (I2 = 25%), moderate heterogeneity (I2 = 50%), and high heterogeneity (I2 = 75 %).14,15

 Flow diagram of the study process.